VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Exercise 5 Low_Level_API_Dropper/Exercise 5 Low_Level_API_Dropper.md

 </details>

 ## MLA-Dropper analysis: API-Monitor
-Compared to the high-level dropper, you can see that the Windows APIs VirtualAlloc, WriteProcessMemory, CreateThread, and WaitForSingleObject no longer pass to the four corresponding native APIs.
 For a correct check, it is necessary to filter to the correct APIs.
-Only by providing the correct Windows APIs and the corresponding native APIs, we can be sure that there are no more transitions in context of the used APIs in our MLA-Dropper.
+Only by providing the correct Windows APIs and the corresponding native APIs, we can be sure that there are no more transitions in the context of the used APIs in our MLA dropper.
 We filter on the following API calls:
 - VirtualAlloc
 - NtAllocateVirtualMemory
 - WriteProcessMemory